Family violence orders

 Additionally, State and Territory courts can also make family violence orders that can vary parenting orders.

 Fiona took out a Domestic Violence Order (DVO) over three years ago with the help of police when she left her ex-boyfriend.
 The DVO has now lapsed.
-When she applies to the Federal Circuit Court for parenting orders for their daughter, she tells the court about the DVO in her affidavits, and puts the details into the required Notice of Risk form.
+When she applies to the Federal Circuit and Family Court for parenting orders for their daughter, she tells the court about the DVO in her affidavits, and puts the details into the required Notice of Risk form.

 1800RESPECT Protection Orders

 Talk to a family violence service near you.

 Seek legal advice.